wjase/diffyaml/README.md

     diffyaml filePath1 filePath2

 Will produce the change log to stdout.
+All node paths are prefixed with 'doc.'

+## example

+Running:

+    diffyaml ./fixtures/simple/map-key-added.from.yaml ./fixtures/ simple/map-key-added.to.yaml

+produces:

+    - path: doc.fourth-key
+      type: added
+      to: item4

 ## Usage - golang library

 You can use the Changelog items produced by diffyam to do more specific analysis relevent to a given domain, eg a kubernetes resource defintion or openapi spec.

+## golang exmaple

+coming soon